 While sterilization reduces the incidence of most cancers in the reproductive tract, it can have the effect of increasing the risk of a dog developing other forms of cancer elsewhere in the body.

-Prostate cancer: Neutering male dogs has been associated with an increased risk of prostate cancer.
+1. Prostate cancer: Neutering male dogs has been associated with an increased risk of prostate cancer.
 The prostate is a gland in male dogs that sits at the neck of the urinary bladder and produces fluids found in semen.
 Symptoms of prostate cancer can include difficulty urinating, blood in the urine, and potentially difficulty defecating.
-While neutering does appear to increase the risk of developing prostate cancer by 4 times that of intact dogs, the overall risk of developing prostatic cancer is low at less than 1%.2,24–26
+While neutering does appear to increase the risk of developing prostate cancer by 4 times that of intact dogs, it should also be noted that the overall risk of developing prostatic cancer is low at less than 1%.2,24–26

 In a study involving 7,021 dogs, those that had undergone spaying or neutering had twice the risk of developing osteosarcoma compared to intact dogs and there did not appear to be a difference in risk with regard to sex.
 It is important to evaluate both a dog’s breed and body size when assessing the risk of developing bone cancer.
 Large body size appears to be the strongest predictor of the development of osteosarcoma and some breeds, such as the Rottweiler, tend to be at high risk after spaying and neutering resulting in 3-4 times increased risk compared to intact dogs while others, like the Vizsla and Labrador Retriever, showed no increased risk of osteosarcoma in sterilized dogs.4,28

-Lymphoma: Lymphomas are forms of cancer that originate from cells in the immune system called lymphocytes.
-This type of cancer is relatively common in dogs with roughly 20–100 cases per 100,000 individuals and while it can affect almost every organ, the areas of the body most commonly affected include parts of the lymphatic system such as the lymph nodes, spleen, and bone marrow.31 Symptoms of lymphoma in dogs can include enlarged lymph nodes along with non-specific symptoms such as weight loss, lethargy, and poor appetite.
+5. Lymphoma: Lymphomas are forms of cancer that originate from cells in the immune system called lymphocytes.
+This type of cancer is relatively common in dogs with roughly 20–100 cases per 100,000 individuals and while it can affect almost every organ, the areas of the body most commonly affected include parts of the lymphatic system such as the lymph nodes, spleen, and bone marrow.31

 In a study of over 14,000 pairs of dogs, intact male dogs had the highest risk of developing lymphoma compared to neutered males and both spayed and intact females.4 This contrasts with studies performed with specific breeds such as Vizslas and Golden Retrievers.